2020 Fundrise Review

 You can either reinvest your dividends to earn more money.
 Or, Fundrise can distribute them to your bank account.
 To earn compound interest, you need to reinvest the dividends.

 Loan interest and rent payments provide consistent monthly payments.
-Being able to sell properties at a profit helps Fundrise outperform the broad stock market.
+Also, having the ability to sell properties at a profit helps Fundrise outperform the broad stock market.

 Fundrise vs. Public REITs

-Term: REIT stands for Real Estate Investment which is simply a company that owns, operates or finances income-producing real estate.
+Definition: “REIT” stands for Real Estate Investment Trust which is simply a company that owns, operates or finances income-producing real estate.

 It’s not quite an apples-to-apples comparison because Fundrise eREITs invest in different assets than public REITs.